Language selection

 Who can participate

-Everyone is welcome to participate in this process.
+Everyone was welcome to participate in this process.

 The Government of Canada commits to reconciliation through the United Nations Declaration on the Rights of Indigenous Peoples Act.
 We recognize that Indigenous values, knowledge, and experience are very important.
-Therefore, we will engage and cooperate with Indigenous representatives.
+Therefore, we engaged and cooperated with Indigenous representatives.

-We will also engage with Provincial and Territorial representatives, and other stakeholders.
+We also engaged with Provincial and Territorial representatives, and other stakeholders.

 Contact us